MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/best-practices.md

 # Best practices for using Azure Artifacts

 This article contains some general guidance and best practices when it comes to producing and consuming packages in Azure DevOps Services or Team Foundation Server (TFS).

 ## Creating packages as part of a build

-### Each repository should have a unique feed
+### Each repository should only reference one feed

-A feed is a container for packages, the only package source should be that single unique feed for each repository.
+A feed is a container for packages.
+You can have multiple feeds for different projects but a particular project should only reference one feed.
+If you want to use packages from multiple feeds, use [upstream sources](upstream-sources.md) to bring packages from multiple feeds together into a single feed.

 ### On package creation, automatically publish packages back to the feed.